The Ancestry Composition Report uses two types of reference populations to uncover your ancestry:

 From Armenians and Assyrians to Kartvelians and Persians, the diverse people of Iran, the Caucasus, Eastern Anatolia, and Mesopotamia share an ancient genetic history dating back to some of the world’s first farmers.
 Dominated at times by polytheistic, Zoroastrian, Christian, and Islamic beliefs, the region has seen powerful empires come and go.
 While most of this ancestry is native to western Asia, traces of Central and East Asian-like genetic signatures were introduced as a result of Turkic migrations and the 13th-century Mongol invasion.
 Today, there are significant Armenian, Iranian, and Assyrian communities around the world, including many in the United States.

-The Iranian, Caucasian & Mesopotamian population has the following recent ancestor locations:
+The Iranian, Caucasian & Mesopotamian population has the following genetic groups: